Klauseee/WDI_LDN_PROJECT2/readme.md

 * **The app should include authentication** - with encrypted passwords & an authorization flow.
 * **Have complete RESTful routes** for at least one of your resources with all CRUD actions.
 * **Include wireframes** - that you designed before building the app.
 * Have **semantically clean HTML** - you make sure you write HTML that makes structural sense rather than thinking about how it might look, which is the job of CSS.
+Why say this and then make us use BULMA???!
 * **Be deployed online** and accessible to the public.

 ## Tips